alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-meaning-of-loyalty.md

 layout: post
 title: "Take not as friends the people who incurred the Wrath of Allah"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 4246-8"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 4246, Question 8"
-category: [walabara, quran]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
+locale: en
 lang: en
 note: true
-uid: meaning-of-loyalty
-excerpt: "Allah (Exalted be He) forbids believers to establish with the Jews and other disbelievers an alliance of friendship, love, solidarity and support."
+excerpt: "Allah forbids believers to establish with the Jews and other disbelievers an alliance of friendship, love, solidarity and support."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz